 Just like the cheese, the town of Gouda is just an hour away and should be on top of the list for all cheese lovers.
 There are places to see like Sint-Janskerk, a beautiful cathedral, and Stadhuis Gouda, the city hall, but your focus of this day trip should be all about the cheese!

 Check out the Gouda Cheese Market where you will see giant wheels of cheese everywhere you turn.
-There are plenty of chances to taste and buy this town favorite, but I would avoid buying a wheel unless you are sure you can finish it before your flight home!
+There are plenty of chances to taste and buy this town favourite, but I would avoid buying a wheel unless you are sure you can finish it before your flight home!

 The town of Delft has plenty to offer, but the most popular is the pottery.